EN

 Treasury Chamber

-Located on the east side of the north transept, containing the cathedral's valuable collection of religious artifacts.
+Located on the east side of the north transept, holding the cathedral's collection of religious artifacts.

 Notable Artworks